imandel/walkie-talkie/README.md

 * Follow guidance to create your own "style" on Mapbox on either given data, your created data, or your uploaded data (dataset or tileset), e.g. [.onChapterEnter] layer: park-slope opacity: 1

 1c.
 Prepare config and execute
-* Make sure that the configs (config.js) in the document are correct.
-Also make sure you copy the changed const config variable to the end of the Google Doc.
+* Make sure that the configs at the end of the Google Doc is correct.
+Video duration in seconds (please find out how long it is), the number of drive slides, title, byline, mapbox styles, access tokens, etc.
 * Fill in `id` and `filepath` parameters in `doc.json`(id: the Google Doc document ID between "d/" and "/edit" in the link, filepath: path for your destination copy content; and make sure the doc is shared publicly)
 * Run `npm run doc` to execute `fetch-doc.js` which will pull Google Doc content into your copy filepath